 - The band-aid can come off while preparing food, creating a situation that can range from bad to worse...

 - Some places are difficult to apply a bandage, such as between your fingers.
 Bandages on the fingertips are bulky and can make it difficult to type or do other tasks.

-- Band-aids don't stay on during exercise or even in hot weather. if you skin is sweating.
-The super sticky ones are better, but still come off.
+- Band-aids don't stay on during exercise or even in hot weather if your skin is sweating.
+The super sticky ones are better but still come off.

 - Band-aids tend to come off when you need them most- when you are doing dirt work such as gardening, cleaning a chicken coop, working on a car engine, etc. The time you need to protect your wound from dirt the most is when the band-aid is likely to come off

 There must be a better way to protect a wound and promote healing!

 Liquid bandages can be applied to almost any area.
 It is a sort of glue based on polymer dissolved in a solvent.
 The solvent evaporates, leaving a thin polymer layer to protect the wound.
 Once cured, the liquid bandage becomes hard and can get wet without any problem.
 I have used liquid bandages while swimming and exercising- work much better than band-aids because it does not come off.
 Also, it can be washed thoroughly since the surface is smooth.
 You can actually wash your hands with a liquid bandage.

 Another advantage is that you can use only the amount of liquid bandage that you need to cover the wound.
 It is liquid when it is applied, so it is easy to use just the right amount.
 There is no easy way to use a fractional band-aid.
 You need to use a whole band-aid even to cover the smallest of cuts.

 So liquid bandage works great and stays on well.
 Occasional re-application is required as the thin film does gradually wear away.
 But it does not come off suddenly like a band-aid on a hot day.

 Is Liquid Bandage Cheaper Than Band-Aids?